KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 In order to represent the above definitions, the following data structures were implemented:

-ID and Preferences may be obvious.
-In SCT, for a set X of alternatives and an indexed set S of agents, ID represents any agent s<sub> i </sub> of S, while Preferences represents s<sub> i </sub>'s ranking of every x <span>&#8714;</span> X..

-Preferences will be externaly given, i.e, agents cannot propose "new alternatives", but [ the agents ] will be able to modify them.

 <p><li><strong>Options</strong></li>

 Those are the alternatives which will be passed as arguments to the Social Decision Procedures.
 To guarantee Universal Domain,